-But there was one more stop along 395 that we just couldn’t resist—a play date in Lone Pine with friends Pam and John (Oh The Places They Go!), fellow full-timers, avid hikers, and excellent trail companions—we first met up with them last winter in southern Arizona for a hike, and have been plotting to reconnect ever since.
+But there was one more stop along 395 that we just couldn’t resist—a play date in Lone Pine with friends Pam and John (Oh The Places They Go!), fellow full-timers, avid hikers, and excellent trail companions.
+We first met up with them last winter in southern Arizona for a hike, and have been plotting to reconnect ever since.
 An extra added attraction in Lone Pine was getting to see Jodee and Bill (On The Road Abode) again, and meeting up with Sue and Dave (Beluga’s Excellent Adventure) for the first time.
 Our planned one-night stand in Lone Pine quickly turned into three.

 One of my biggest reservations about traveling full-time was leaving behind our community of friends in Ashland.
 If I could have talked them all into joining up into one big caravan, I would have.
 (Believe me, I tried.)
 Alas, none of them were ready to take to the road full-time.
 But we were, and despite my worries about being lonely on the road, we embarked on our journey.
 Little did I realize just how rich this gypsy life would turn out to be.

-As we’ve traveled full-time over the past two-and-a-half years, we’ve found friendly, interesting, fun loving, adventurous, and generous people along the way.
-We’ve developed friendships with people who happened to be our next door neighbors for a night or two, striking up conversations that led to happy hour or a hike, and then to planned meet-ups on the opposite side of the country in our circuitous journeys.
+As we’ve traveled full-time over the past two-and-a-half years, we’ve found friendly, interesting, fun-loving, adventurous, and generous people along the way.
+We’ve developed friendships with people who happened to be our next-door neighbors for a night or two, striking up conversations that led to happy hour or a hike, and then to planned meet-ups on the opposite side of the country in our circuitous journeys.
 We’ve established enduring friendships on Lopez Island, where we’ve camp hosted for five summers.
 And much to our delight, we’ve made a number of friends through our blog.

 And so we found ourselves in Lone Pine, meeting up for a fun day of hiking with Pam and John—first along a four-mile downhill section of the steep Mt.
 Whitney trail (starting at the portal and heading down), followed by a late afternoon adventure into the Alabama Hills in search of the Whitney Portal Arch.
 We had a blast!

-About the campground: This is one of the most beautiful campgrounds we’ve stayed in.
-The amenities include spacious sites, gorgeous vistas of spectacular mountain peaks (including Mt.
+Tuttle Creek is one of the most beautiful campgrounds we’ve stayed in.
+The amenities include spacious campsites, gorgeous vistas of spectacular mountain peaks (including Mt.
 Whitney, the tallest in the lower 48), a terrific location at the doorstep of the Alabama Hills, dark night skies, peace and quiet, sweetly scented sagebrush, and good Verizon coverage.
 All this, for a mere $2.50 per night ($5.00 for those not yet eligible for the Senior Pass).